All Episodes

 Great.

-They must really love their fellow Americans or work for a living that will be impacted by the recession as they live their lives of luxury.
+They must really love their fellow Americans that work for a living that will be impacted by the recession as they live their lives of luxury.

-So, yeah, he could survive a recession very, very comfortably.
+So, yeah, he can survive a recession very, very comfortably.

-And the way the reason why he could get away with it, Sean, is because HBO doesn't have advertisers.
+And the reason why he could get away with it, Sean, is because HBO doesn't have advertisers.

 They have subscribers, but then you'd have to cancel all of your HBO in order to send a message to HBO to do something about Bill Maher.